0

 Does APT contain copper?

-Yes, in tiny, chelated form.
+Yes, in minute amounts, chelated form.

 But isn’t copper harmful?